addulac/phd/source/13_models.md

 \noindent
 **Two-parameter extension**

 A notable limitation of the standard IPB is that the dimensionality of the matrix $F$ and its sparsity are coupled through $\alpha$.
-The two-parameter extension of the IBP add a parameter $\beta$ to be able to control the dimensionality $K$ and the sparsity of $F$ independently.
+The two-parameter extension of the IBP adds a parameter $\beta$ to be able to control the dimensionality $K$ and the sparsity of $F$ independently.
 In the constructive process of the IBP, the sampling step from the Beta distribution is changed to $\pi_k \sim \mathrm{Beta}(\frac{\alpha \beta}{K}, \beta)$.
-Therefore the two-parameter IBP sampler is impacted as follows:
+Therefore, the two-parameter IBP sampler is impacted as follows:

 1. A feature is activated with probability $\frac{m_k}{\beta+N-1}$,
 2. New columns/features are draw from $\Poisson(\frac{\alpha\beta}{\beta+N-1})$.